Meteor Crater: Geology

 Soils around the crater are brown, slightly to moderately alkaline, gravelly or stony loam of the Winona series; on the crater rim and in the crater itself, the Winona is mapped in a complex association with rock outcrop.

+Climate

 Recent history

-During the 1960s and 1970s, NASA astronauts trained in the crater to prepare for the Apollo missions to the Moon.
+During the 1960s and 1970s, NASA astronauts trained in the crater to prepare for the Apollo missions to the Moon, and ongoing field training for astronauts continues to this day.

 On August 8, 1964, two commercial pilots in a Cessna 150 flew low over the crater.
 After crossing the rim, they could not maintain level flight.
 The pilot attempted to circle in the crater to climb over the rim.
 During the attempted climb out, the aircraft stalled, crashed, and caught fire.
 The plane is commonly reported to have run out of fuel, but this is incorrect.
 Both occupants were severely injured, but survived.
 A small portion of the wreckage not removed from the crash site remains visible.

 In 2006, a project called METCRAX (for METeor CRAter eXperiment) investigated "the diurnal buildup and breakdown of basin temperature inversions or cold-air pools and the associated physical and dynamical processes accounting for their evolving structure and morphology."